deco3500-2018/BubbleTea...Mmm/README.md

 ## Deployment Guide & Usage Instructions
 ### Deployment & Installation Guide
+In the Moment is a progressive web app, the deployment process is very similar to deploying a traditional website.
+It is recommended that the developers first test the app on their local server and then transfer it to the actual server.
+Below is a guide for developers to first deploy the site on their own environment and then the live server.

+#### For Development & Testing

+#### For Going Live

 ### Using the Application (Walkthrough)
 Given that installation and deployment of the source code was completed successfully, when using the application, follow these main steps to go through the use process of In the Moment.
 The application is designed with one ‘highlight’ feature, which is the recommendation process, and a series of trivial elements to enhance user experience, such as the comparison graph on the ‘home’ page, and the ‘explore’ and ‘account’ pages.